 If you haven't already, you need to get your data into a spreadsheet from wherever it’s located.

 When it comes to importing data from other sources and reshaping it to fit your needs, Google Sheets and Excel are particularly useful for creating a new sheet specifically to power your dashboard widgets.

 Google Sheets has built-in powerful import functions that can be particularly useful when working with large and complex spreadsheets, as you'll usually only require a smaller sample of numbers for your dashboard.

-There are a number of helpful services, add-ons, and tools that specialize in getting data into Google Sheets.
+In addition, there are a number of helpful services, add-ons, and third-party tools that specialize in getting data into Google Sheets.